 Distance: 430 kilometers

 Driving Time: 5 hours 30 minutes

 Highlights: Lake Geneva, the French Alps, Sforzesco Castle

-Starting on the bank of Lake Geneva and ending in one of four fashion capitals of the world, this road trip through Switzerland, France, and Italy is extremely easy to enjoy.
+Starting on the bank of Lake Geneva and ending in one of four fashion capitals of the world, this road trip through Switzerland, France, and northern Italy is extremely easy to enjoy.
 The first part of the drive follows the bank of Lake Geneva all the way to Montreux, with lots of detour-worthy spots.

 Stop at Vevey and visit Chaplin’s World, head to Montreux to admire the view that inspired Freddie Mercury to write so many iconic songs, and stop at Orsières to admire some incredibly picturesque lake views.
 And that’s all while you’re still in Switzerland!

 The next stop is Chamonix, right after you cross the French border.
 The resort area at the foot of Mont Blanc is famous for spectacular skiing, drawing in avid skiers from all over the world.
 The cable cars are open year-round, so even if you’re passing through in the summer, you can ride to the top of the mountain and enjoy some breathtaking views.

 The next stop is just about an hour away from Chamonix.
 Aosta is a beautiful little town worth a quick stop.
 With Roman ruins, botanical gardens, and scenic mountainous surroundings, a few hours in this town is exactly what you need to recharge your batteries.